-11 TRANSACTIONS AND BALANCE WITH RELATED PARTY
+11 TRANSACTIONS WITH RELATED PARTIES

-Related parties of the Fund include "Riyad Capital" being the Fund Manager, Riyad Bank (being the Shareholder of Riyad Capital), other funds managed by the Fund Manager and Board of Directors.
+Related parties of the Fund include "Riyad Capital" being the Fund Manager, Riyad Bank (being the shareholder of Riyad Capital) and other funds managed by the Fund's Board of Directors.

 In the ordinary course of its activities, the Fund transacts business with related parties.
 The related parties' transactions are governed by limits set by the regulations issued by the CMA.
-All related party transactions are approved by the Fund's Board of Directors.
+All related party transactions are approved by the Fund's Board.

-The significant related party transactions entered into by the Fund during the year and the balances resulting from such transactions are as follows:
+The balances resulting from such transactions included in the accompanying financial statements are as follows: